 For students who wish to study a language not currently offered in a traditional classroom, there may be an opportunity through the DILS program.
 Visit our DILS page for more information about the program and offered languages.

 The MFLP offers foreign language courses with curricular modifications that are aimed at meeting the needs of students who struggle inordinately with learning a foreign language.
-For more information about the program and its mission, please visit the MFLP homepage.
+For more information about the program and its mission, please visit the MFLP page.

 Looking for opportunities to travel, explore, and broaden your experience and perspectives while staying on track with your degree?
 The University of Colorado's Study Abroad program might be just what you are looking for!
 Visit the study abroad program page for more information.